-Lords Committee Stage Briefing: Clauses 2, 6 and 7 (updated)
+Lords Committee Stage Briefing: Clause 2 (Amendment 20)

 Introduction

 The Environment Bill provides an opportunity for the UK to become a world leader in the fight against air pollution.
 To improve the lives of people across the country and promote clean growth, we need wide-reaching and bold legislative and policy reforms.
 This Bill should provide the starting point for this.
 As it stands, the Bill instead opens the door to weakening existing legal protections and risks being a missed opportunity for clean air.